clarkClaim/takehome-claim/README.md

 ## Project Structure notes
 - `src/`: Source code
 - `src/graphql/`: GraphQL endpoints and related files, including resolvers for each object type.
-- `src/services/`: Business logic, such as payout processing, identifying redemable `claim`s have a matching `financial_transaction`, defining "active" or "expired" `claim`s, etc.
+- `src/services/`: Business logic, such as payout processing, identifying redemable `claims` with matching `financial_transactions`, defining "active" or "expired" `claims`, etc.
 - `prisma/schema.prisma`: Prisma database schema definitions - this is where the database schema is defined and edited.
 - `prisma/seeds/`: Seed data for the database